Drive Safer: Making Car Adjustments

-It’s essential that your mirrors are correctly positioned; you need to be able to see traffic behind, and on either side of you.
-Side mirrors are easily bumped and knocked by irresponsible drivers; do a quick check before setting off, make sure you can see traffic on either side of your car.
+It’s essential that your mirrors are correctly positioned; you need to be able to see traffic behind and on either side of you.
+Side mirrors are easily bumped and knocked by irresponsible drivers, so do a quick check before setting off and make sure you can see traffic on either side of your car.

 Here’s how to quickly perform a mirror adjustment check:

-Finally before taking off, buckle up and ensure you wear your seatbelt.
-When travelling with several people in the car you should routinely inspect all seat belts in your vehicle, checking that; they are not cut or badly frayed, they operate correctly – when pulled out fully, they should retract automatically and the buckles work properly.
-Stick to the general rule and law regardless of the vehicle you are in, if seat belts are fitted they must be worn.
+Finally, before taking off, buckle up and ensure you wear your seat belt.
+When travelling with several people in the car you should routinely inspect all seat belts in your vehicle, checking that they're not cut or badly frayed, they operate correctly and when pulled out fully, they retract automatically and the buckles work properly.
+Stick to the general rule and law regardless of the vehicle you're in: if seat belts are fitted, they must be worn.